Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Non-asymptotic behavior of one-sided tests

-Second, we explain below that our non-asymptotic bounds on the Edgeworth expansion can be used to detect whether the test is conservative or liberal.
+We explain now that our non-asymptotic bounds on the Edgeworth expansion can be used to detect whether the test is conservative or liberal.
 This goes one step further than merely checking whether it is arbitrarily conservative or not.
-Starting from Theorem~\ref{thm:nocont_choiceEps} or Corollary~\ref{cor:improvement_iid_case}, we deduce the following upper and lower bounds for every~\(x \in \Rb\) and~\(n \geq 3\),
+Equation~\eqref{eq:bracket_Edgeworth} shows that $\Prob(S_n\leq x)$ belongs to the interval